 Safety first!
 You need to make sure that the roof is in a good enough condition to walk on before undertaking the project.
 Look for any boards that show signs of rot, these will need to be replaced before felting.
 Remove any existing felt from the roof along with any nails used.
 Roll the new felt out on the roof and leave it there for at least 30 minutes, this time will make the felt much easier to work with!

 With galvanised clout nails, secure the first layer of felt and ensure that it remains straight and even as you work.
 Start nailing the felt in the centre and work outward from there.
 Once the first layer is down, apply a thin coat of adhesive over the layer before placing the second later over this.
 Make sure that there is an overlap in the felt to increase the water tight quality.
 Remove any air bubbles by walking over the roof once the second layer is secure.

 The third layer of felt is the final step in the process.
 Cover the edges of the flat roof with strips of felt before following the same steps as above to place the felt layer.
 A final coat of adhesive should be applied to the top for optimum waterproofing, gravel can then be added to the top for extra strength.

 There are many types of flat roof construction and the best system for you depends on your property.
-Structural deck, reinforced bitumen membranes (RBMS), asphalt, tiles, single ply, lead and even green roof systems all have their own unique benefits, so it’s important to find the one that’s right for you.
-Check back on our blog for our impartial reviews of the most common flat roof types over the coming months.
+Reinforced bitumen membranes (RBMS), Ethylene Propylene Diene Monomer (EDPM), asphalt, Glass Reinforced Plastic (GRP), tiles, single ply, lead and even green roof systems all have their own unique benefits, so it’s important to find the one that’s right for you.

 How many years does a flat roof last